scarsty/mlcc/readme.md

 INIReader.h

 Read and write ini file.
 Modified from <https://github.com/benhoyt/inih>.
+The writting of it is very quick.

 ### Read an ini file